Zacbaron/Docs/pages/mydoc/mydoc_company_finance.md

 ### Company Finance Summary

 The Finance page displays a comprehensive list of transactions associated to a company.
-MEMBER CRM provides back office operators the ability to view financial information by transactions date, returns or invoices.
+Worker CRM provides back office operators the ability to view financial information by transactions date, returns or invoices.
 All transactions have hyperlinks attached to them, so a back office operator is able to navigate to a specific return or transaction with ease.

 {% include image.html file="backoffice/companyfinance.png" alt="Company Finance" caption="Company Finance" %}